Economy of Egypt: Semiconductors and electronic chips

 In 2024, Egypt launched a national policy to localize semiconductor and electronic chip manufacturing, identifying the sector as a strategic priority for economic growth and technological self-reliance.
 The initiative provides incentives such as tax breaks, land access, and technical support to promote investment in semiconductors, embedded systems, and circuit design.
 It forms part of the broader Egypt Makes Electronics program, a presidential strategy launched in 2015 to advance high-value electronics design and manufacturing and generate employment in labor-intensive production.

-To coordinate implementation, the government established the National Council for the Localization of Semiconductor Technology, chaired by the Prime Minister and comprising representatives from key ministries.
-The council is responsible for setting strategy, tracking investments, addressing regulatory barriers, and coordinating with both domestic and international stakeholders.
-A major component of the policy is the integration of local mineral resources into supply chains for microelectronics.
-It also includes training initiatives, incentives for investors, and a national roadmap to guide integration into global value chains, supported by an international consultant.

-In parallel, Egypt partnered with China's Tsinghua Unigroup in 2024 to launch a $300 million investment fund focused on semiconductors and artificial intelligence, with over 80% of the capital contributed by the Chinese side in collaboration with Egyptian partners.
+In 2024 Egypt partnered with China's Tsinghua Unigroup to launch a $300 million investment fund focused on semiconductors and artificial intelligence, with over 80% of the capital contributed by the Chinese side in collaboration with Egyptian partners.

 As of 2025, Egypt hosts 23 semiconductor startups, with several notable companies emerging in the sector.
 These include Si-Ware Systems, which specializes in ASICs and MEMS; Avelabs, focused on embedded software for the automotive industry; SilMinds, a developer of hardware acceleration solutions for high-performance computing; Wasiela, which designs communication IP cores and digital media systems; and NeoSpectra, known for MEMS-based spectral sensors.
 InfiniLink, an Egyptian semiconductor startup founded in 2023, secured $10 million in seed funding in 2025, one of the largest deep-tech seed rounds in the MENA region.
 The company specializes in next-generation, energy-efficient optical transceiver chiplets designed for telecom, AI data centers, and IoT infrastructure.